Templates

 The report will show two dashboard elements

 Templates can be used to create custom forms.
-A form can be a custom report parameter page or a more complex form like feedback forms or questionnaire forms.
+A form can range from a custom report parameter page to more complex structures such as feedback or questionnaire forms.

-As an example, we'll create a feedback form.
-The form uses the Post/Redirect/Get pattern where the form posts the content to a myDBR submit-report that stores the entered data and redirects the user to another "Thank You"-page.
-The purpose of the redirect is to avoid posting the same information more than once if the user refreshes the page or uses a browser back button.
+For example, we will create a feedback form.
+This form will follow the Post/Redirect/Get pattern, where the form posts its content to a myDBR submit-report that stores the entered data.
+Subsequently, the user is redirected to a "Thank You" page.
+This pattern prevents the issue of resubmitting the same information if the user refreshes the page or uses the browser's back button.

-• The report accepts optional parameter lang which is handled with the automatic parameter syntax GET_ (=GET_lang)
+• The report accepts an optional parameter lang, which is handled with the automatic parameter syntax GET_ (=GET_lang).

-• The report uses custom CSS to style the page
+• The report uses custom CSS for page styling.

-The form definition in the template will contain a template variable which will be filled from the value of the dbr.report command.
+The form template will include a template variable that is populated from the value of the dbr.report command.

 <form action="{#form_action}" method="post" id="cr_form" accept-charset="utf-8">